frickelzeugs/TrashStation/README.md

 MQTT-Topic | Values | Description
 -------- | -------- | --------
-flexibin/command   | see possible commands below:  | used to trigger a FlexiBin command
+wastespot/command   | see possible commands below:  | used to trigger a WasteSpot command
 || "preset1" |
 || "preset2" |
 || "preset3" |